ampproject/animations/docs/prepare-image-animation.md

 #### `curve`

-This option defaults to `{x1: 0.42, y1: 0, x2: 0.58, y2: 1}`, which is the same as the built-in `ease-in-out` transition timing function.
+This option defaults to the built-in `ease-in-out` transition timing function (`{x1: 0.42, y1: 0, x2: 0.58, y2: 1}`).
 This is an object with the control points for a [`cubic-bezier()`](https://developer.mozilla.org/en-US/docs/Web/CSS/single-transition-timing-function#The_cubic-bezier()_class_of_timing_functions) curve and is used to determine the animation progress for the position, size and crop at any given time.

 #### `styles`